Jochem Jansen: FC Roskilde

 On 4 August 2017, Jansen signed with Danish 1st Division club FC Roskilde.
 He made his debut on two days later in a 3–2 home loss to Thisted FC, but suffered a serious knee injury after only 11 minutes on the pitch.
 He made his comeback on 11 October in a 3–1 away win over HB Køge, coming on as a substitute for Nicklas Mouritsen in the 76th minute.
 These appearances would remain his only games for the club.

 DUNO

-Jansen moved to VV DUNO in the Eerste Klasse on 2 March 2018.
-A few months later, he won promotion to the Hoofdklasse with the team.
+On 2 March 2018, Jansen joined VV DUNO of the Eerste Klasse, the club from Doorwerth then in the midst of a rapid rise through the Dutch amateur leagues.
+At the end of that season the team won the Eerste Klasse C title and promotion to the Hoofdklasse, the highest level of Saturday amateur football.
+Jansen remained with DUNO for the club's four-season spell in the Hoofdklasse, during which it also won the KNVB District Cup East in 2018–19.

+In February 2023, Jansen announced that he would retire at the end of the 2022–23 season, by which time DUNO had returned to the Eerste Klasse.

+Later career

+After retiring as a player, Jansen trained as a physiotherapist and joined the staff of De Graafschap, his first professional club.
+Ahead of the 2025–26 season he was appointed performance coach of the club's first team.